infinum/eightshift-docs/website/docs/basics/the-structure.md

 ### Menu

-This class is used to register menu position.
+This class is used to register menu positions.

 ### ModifyAdminAppearance